elireisman/whalewatcher/README.md

 ## Purpose

 `whalewatcher` monitors the `docker log`s of a set of target containers for regex patterns you specify.
 When a match is found, `whalewatcher` exposes the target's ready status via an API callers can poll.
 Dependent containers and/or external services can use `whalewatcher` to determine when a set of target containers are ready to perform work.
-Reliable multi-stage warmup sequences can be achieved when each dependent service monitors only the subset of targets of interest to it.
+Each target's log stream is terminated at the first match or error, and status is published.
+Predictable multi-stage warmup sequences can be achieved when each dependent service monitors only the subset of targets of interest to it.

-Multiple regex patterns and maximum (error free) readiness wait time can be specified per-target, to cover cold-init and warm restart conditions.
-Each target's log stream is shut down as soon as a match or error is encountered, and status is published.
-[Adding](#setup) `whalewatcher` to your project and [using](#API) the API is easy.
-Try the demos [here](#Demo). `whalewatcher` is suitable for use in local dev and CI environments.
+Multiple regex patterns and maximum (error free) readiness wait time can be specified per-target, to account for matches specific to cold vs. warm startup and the like.
+[Adding](#setup) `whalewatcher` to your project and [using the API](#API) is easy.
+Try the demo [here](#Demo) for more.

+`whalewatcher` is suitable for use in local dev and CI.
+In other environments YMMV.

 ## Demo